bsridhar123/cache-demo-repo/Readme.txt

 	-Each of these properties are used by "/getQuotes" and "/getBooks" API Endpoints of the service to store in their respective caches.

+	 Instead of using the caching-component library to add caching behaviour we can also the dependencies explicitly to the pom.xml and uncomment the caching-component library dependency in "cachedemo-service".

+	 The MyCustomCacheConfig.java in src/main/java/com/demo/main package has the same logic which has been made part of the shared/library.

+	 It is with the profile "local".

+	 To run with profile local, we need to add dependenceis as required and remove the dependency on shared library.

+	 Currently, when using shared library the caching behaviour does not work, but when the logic is locally within the service it works fine.

+	 Not sure if some other caching configuration class has been enabled or not.

 2.caching-component
   =================